mrnorman/YAKL/tutorial/diffusion/README.md

 So, here we see the uninitialized data was created "by a heap allocation", which means "malloc" (the C equivalent of Fortran's `allocate()` statement).
 So this clues us in that this is a YAKL Array.
 We see it's created in line 12.
 In this case, we never really see the line it's allocated.
 It's buried quite throughly in a bunch of C++ gobbledygook.
 This is because `state_init` was allocated inside YAKL in the `state.createDeviceCopy()` call.
 But at least from the line it occurred, we know it has to do with `state_init`, which we know came from state, and we can then trace the initializeation of state to see how and where it happened.
 It's worth persevering with getting valgrind to run clean on your code.

 It's worth noting that MPI and I/O libraries often throw false warnings through valgrind, so please keep that in mind.
 I regularly get valgrind errors MPI routines that are of no fault of my codes.
+By I/O, I mean netcdf, pnetcdf, and hdf5, not `std::cout` or `printf`.
+If you get a valgrind warning in `std::cout` or `printf` or `std::ofstream file <<`, the error is most likely in your own code.

 ## DEBUGGING 5: Using an Array that isn't allocated

 Here, we will "forget" to allocate a variable and then try to index it.
 You'll get a thrown exception, and you can track the line with `gdb` just as before:

 ```
->  g++ -g -DYAKL_DEBUG -I../../../src -I../../../src/extensions -I../../../external diffusion_bug_not_allocated.cpp -o diffusion
+>  g++ -g -DYAKL_DEBUG -I../../src -I../../src/extensions -I../../external diffusion_bug_not_allocated.cpp -o diffusion
 >  ./diffusion
 INFORM: Automatically inserting fence() after every parallel_for
 YAKL FATAL ERROR: